Friday, November 17, 2023

 Haliday Bay north of Mackay

-Twenty-seven dollars per night unpowered with water available, a dump point and a lovely beach with a swimming enclosure to keep the stingers at bay.
+Twenty-seven dollars per night unpowered, with water available, a dump point, and a lovely beach featuring a swimming enclosure to keep the stingers at bay.
 There's even a nine-hole golf course, but unfortunately, my golf clubs are at home, and the hired clubs leave much to be desired.
+Initially, our four-night stay has extended to sixteen because the area is so peaceful and quiet, although it's late in the tourist season with fewer travellers.
+The past weekend was busy with people from Mackay camping here, but now that it's Monday morning, we almost have the place to ourselves.

 Tuesday, September 26, 2023